jerome-breton/xhprof-simple-profiler/README.md

 You can put those instructions in a prepend.php file that you can include in your php file to diagnose or via [auto_prepend_file](http://php.net/manual/ini.core.php#ini.auto-prepend-file) directive in your php.ini

+You can define the `profiler.output_dir` PHP param in order to write traces in the folder you want.
+By default, it will output them in /tmp